jcorbin/pchepa/build_guide.md

 - [stationary variant][duo_makerworld]
 - [portable variant][duo_portable_makerworld]

+Most parts come in an A (left) and B (right) side version; the A side is primary, mounting the control module and power modules.

 General suggested slicer settings:
 - walls: 3 loops/perimeters
 - top/bottom: 3 layers
 - sparse infill: 7% tri-hexagon

-Most parts come in an A (left) and B (right) side version; the A side is primary, mounting the control module and power modules.
+The battery housing lid and wire exit parts need to be printed with a raft to prevent ripping off the build plate.

+The joiner clips can sometimes benefit from an outer brim, especially if placed near the edge of the build plate.

+The base plate, cover plate, and grill box parts can benefit from mouse ear brim painting at their corners to prevent warping.

 ### 1. Print Cover A